What is Freemium?

 Since monetization is at the organizational level, this gives the company a chance to build customer relationships and develop brand loyalty before generating revenue.

-AWS (Amazon Web Services) is another example of this model, but they use it a bit differently.
-By presenting their advanced technologies as a freemium, businesses are inclined to invest in system integration, thus making switching costs too high.
+AWS (Amazon Web Services) is a good example of this model.
+By presenting their advanced technologies as a freemium and offering pay-as-you-go pricing, businesses are inclined to start low, scale usage, and invest deeper in system integration, thus making switching costs high.

 With this freemium model, users are able to access the product for an endless amount of time without ever having to pay.
 The vendor is certain that eventually, their customers will convert into paid subscribers, but the customer believes they can keep using it at no extra cost.